Joymathangi/Profile/README.md

-# Profile Website
+# Profile

-A responsive Profile site for the GrowthLink Web Development Assignment.
+A responsive portfolio website built for the GrowthLink Web Development Assignment.

 ## Task Objectives
 - About: Intro about me.